aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_HeatEquation1D.md

 \Delta t < 2.79\frac{\Delta x^2}{4\alpha}\; \; \; \hbox{(RK4 mehod)}
 \end{equation}

 These conditions are identical to the ones we obtained using the matrix stability method.
-Keep in mind that the boundary conditions used are different and that there is no guarantee that the conditions would match.
+Keep in mind that the boundary conditions used are different and in general case there is no guarantee that the conditions for stability will match.

 ### Numerical solution